A reproducing kernel thesis for operators on Bergman-type function spaces: Abstract

 \section{Abstract}

 In this paper we consider the reproducing kernel thesis for boundedness and compactness for various operators on Bergman-type spaces.
-In particular, the results in this paper apply to the weighted Bergman space on the unit ball, the unit polydisc and more generally to weighted Fock spaces.
+In particular, the results in this paper apply to the weighted Bergman space on the unit ball, and more generally to weighted Fock spaces.